aryanmangla23/08-01-2022/README.md

 Act of choosing values requires rejecting alt values.
 Honesty requires rejecting, saying no. Romantic love is like drugs.
 Feelings of entitlement.
 Unhealthy - using each othr to escape their problems.
 Healthy - using each other to go through their prlbems together with each other's help, affirmation, and support.

 Here is a [song](https://open.spotify.com/track/5inDa3sWj8zqJBOdj7Bjqc?si=b1f6e4842c0f4f72).

+poor boundaries: cant hang out with friends wihtout me.

+Victims: hold themselves accountable for their problems

+Savers: Stop taking rsponsibility for other people's problems

+Acts of love are performed with no condition or expectations.

+Strong boundaries expect getting an argument, hurt.
+Weak boundaries scared of those and will mold behavior to avoid them.

+**Don't give a fuck about everything my partner gives a fuck about, but giving a fuck about my partner regardless of the fucks she gives.
+**

+If your partner asks if she looks good.
+Don't say "you always look good regardless". give the honest opinion. honesty is more important than feeling good all the time.
+How can you trust a partner who only says yes. pain shows the trust in each other and greater intimacy. **Conflict is neccessary of a healthy relationship**

+Destructive about cheating is the trust, not the fucking sex.